Do expats from Ohio still need to pay state taxes?

 Definition: Nonresidents are individuals who do not meet the criteria for being considered residents.
 They may work in Ohio or earn income from Ohio sources but live elsewhere.

-- Have an abode outside Ohio for the entire year.
+- Have a residence outside Ohio for the entire year.

 - Not hold Ohio as their domicile.